 Even if the care seeker in question has dementia, mental health problems, a disability or the person lacks capacity they should still be included at every step of the way; from the first conversation about their care, to ongoing care plan reviews.

 Facial expressions, body language, gestures and behaviours can be used to communicate if speech is not always possible.
-Communication is key and can make all the difference between someone being unhappy in their care home and someone having the best experience possible.
+Communication is key and can make all the difference between someone being unhappy in care and someone having the best experience possible.

 Care plans are flexible and can easily be updated or amended at any time.
 If your local council has arranged your care and support plan, they have a duty to review it and make changes or updates if needed.